List of Jubei-chan characters: Jiyuu Nanohana

 Jiyuu first encountered Koinosuke Odagou, who had been searching for a worthy successor for the Lovely Eyepatch.
 After her first transformation into Yagyuu Juubei, Jiyuu is targeted by the Ryuujouji clan, a school that has had a grudge on Yagyuu Juubei.
 Since then, Jiyuu has battled with the Ryuujouji clan and their leader.

 The second series starts a year later.
-Even though Jiyuu has tried to forget the events of the first series, she still feels guilty over what happened to Koinosuke.
+Even though Jiyuu has tried to forget the events of the first series, she still feels guilty over what happened to Koinosuke and did not want to wear the Eyepatch anymore.
 She requests Sai quit being a ghostwriter and write her a love story under his own name.
 She meets and befriends Freesia Yagyuu, a transfer student from Russia, and later encounters Koinosuke's child, Ayunosuke.
-At first, she refuses to wear the Eyepatch, but after being attacked by the Siberian Yagyuu and Freesia, she picks up her sword once again.
+At first, she refuses to wear the Eyepatch, but after being attacked by the Siberian Yagyuu and Freesia, who desires the Eyepatch so she can become the true Yagyuu Juubei the Second, she picks up her sword once again.

-After being slapped by Sai, Jiyuu falls into a state of confusion, mistaking Mikage as her mother while not recognising Sai as her father.
-Later, both Mikage and Sai help her to regain her memories.
-Understanding her destiny, she provokes Freesia into an amazing duel and convinces her to stop her goal of vengeance, after which they are attacked by the spirit of Kita Retsusai.
+After being slapped by Sai, Jiyuu falls into a state of confusion, mistaking Mikage as her mother while not recognizing Sai as her father.
+Later, both Mikage and Sai help her to regain her memories and convince her to stop running from what she must do.
+Understanding her destiny, she provokes Freesia into an amazing duel and convinces her to stop her goal of vengeance since her spade-shaped Eyepatch has already made her what she wanted to be due to it having the same powers as the Lovely Eyepatch, after which they are attacked by the spirit of Kita Retsusai.
 Together with Freesia, Jiyuu defeats Retsusai, wiping him out of existence.
 She feels guilty over what has happened to Ayunosuke, but the last screen shot shows her reuniting with Ayunosuke.

 Note: Jiyuu's nickname Jubei if pronounced slowly is Jiyuu-bei.